Gift Industry Statistics [All You Need To Know]

 2030$1,690B|$453B$20,581B$1,430

-Private vs. Corporate gifting industry market size
+Private vs. Corporate Gifting Industry

 A large part of the gifting industry is corporate gifting.
 This market is huge, and a large part of the overall gifting industry.